sidprs/SpanishWebDev/READ_ME.txt

 Welcome to Spanish Web Dev
 -----------------------------------------------------------------------------------------------------------------

+Go to HOW_TO if you want to learn to clone repo

 The goal is to make a fully functioning website that does whatever Mr. Quiroz would like Feel free to add whatever you want.
 Just add a - <Intitial> so that people knows who commited what.